-(1) At frequencies at or above 30 MHz, measurements may be performed at a distance other than that specified provided: Measurements are not made in the near field, and it can be demonstrated that the signal levels to be measured at the distance employed can be detected by the measurement equipment.
-Measurements shall not be performed at a distance greater than 30 meters unless it can be demonstrated that measurements at a distance of 30 meters or less are impractical.
-When performing measurements at a distance other than that specified, the results shall be extrapolated to the specified distance using one of the following formulas: For measurements above 30 MHz that are not performed in the near field, an inverse linear-distance ex-trapolation factor (20 dB/decade); for measurements performed in the near field. an inverse linear-distancesquared extrapolation factor (40 dB/decade).
+(1) At frequencies at or above 30 MHz, measurements may be performed at a distance other than what is specified provided: measurements are not made in the near field except where it can be shown that near field measurements are appropriate due to the characteristics of the device; and it can be demonstrated that the signal levels needed to be measured at the distance employed can be detected by the measurement equipment.
+Measurements shall not be performed at a distance greater than 30 meters unless it can be further demonstrated that measurements at a distance of 30 meters or less are impractical.
+When performing measurements at a distance other than that specified, the results shall be extrapolated to the specified distance using an extrapolation factor of 20 dB/decade (inverse linear-distance for field strength measurements; inverse-lineardistance-squared for power density measurements).